-USS ELROD is an OLIVER HAZARD PERRY - class guided missile frigate and the first ship in the Navy named after Marine Major Henry T. Elrod.
+USS ELROD was an OLIVER HAZARD PERRY - class guided missile frigate and the first ship in the Navy named after Marine Major Henry T. Elrod.
+Decommissioned at her homeport of Norfolk, Va., on January 30, 2015, the ELROD was towed to Philadelphia, Penn., for lay up the following day.
+Throughout her service life, the ELROD has completed a total of 19 deployments and has travelled almost 2 million nautical miles.

 |General Characteristics:||Keel Laid: November 21, 1983|